LeonTLam/obsidian-ntnu/01_Current_Semester/TTM4135 Anvendt Kryptografi og Nettverksikkerhet/Concepts/Classical Encryption/Simple Substitution Ciphers.md

 | 4   | K     | 6.7  | 48    |
 | 5   | L     | 6.7  | 48    |
 | 6   | V     | 6.3  | 45    |
+Since E ant T are most frequent characters in English, we can assume E -> T and T - J in the substitution table.
+Start by looking for English words like THE or other common trigrams.